Syria rebels seize dam, blast on Turkish border

 Rami Abdulrahman of the Observatory called it one of Assad's biggest setbacks.
 However, the dam's generating capacity has long fallen short of early hopes and, with power already scarce in Aleppo, Syria's biggest city, it was unclear whether the change of control at Taqba would have a major technical impact.

-In Damascus, Assad's forces brought up tanks to defend an area just east of the city center on Monday, residents said.
+In Damascus, Assad's forces brought up tanks to defend an area just east of the city centre on Monday, residents said.

 Jobar, a Sunni district adjacent to the landmark Abbasid Square, has seen fighting in recent days.
-However, activists said Assad's forces remained well dug in in the city center.
+However, activists said Assad's forces remained well dug in in the city centre.

 "The main battle is taking place in Jobar," an opposition activist in Damascus named Amer said.
 "The rebels appear to be advancing in the eastern sector.

-"But the center of Damascus is crisscrossed with concrete barriers and security is deployed everywhere; we cannot say that they (the rebels) have a real active presence in the center."
+"But the centre of Damascus is crisscrossed with concrete barriers and security is deployed everywhere; we cannot say that they (the rebels) have a real active presence in the centre."

 BORDER BLAST